marco-faroni/marco-faroni.github.io/_pages/about.md

   - /about.html
 ---

+I'm a junior assistant professor (RTD-A) at Politecnico di Milano, working with Prof. [Paolo Rocco](https://rocco.faculty.polimi.it/) and [Andrea Zanchettin](https://zanchettin.faculty.polimi.it/).
-I'm a post-doc research fellow at the University of Michigan, working with Prof. [Dmitry Berenson](https://web.eecs.umich.edu/~dmitryb/).
+From 2022 to 2023, I was a post-doc research fellow at the University of Michigan with Prof. [Dmitry Berenson](https://web.eecs.umich.edu/~dmitryb/).
 From 2019 to 2022, I was a post-doc researcher at [CNR-STIIMA](https://www.stiima.cnr.it/?lang=en) with Dr. [Nicola Pedrocchi](https://www.stiima.cnr.it/ricercatori/nicola-pedrocchi/?lang=en).
 I got my M.Sc. and PhD in robotics from the University of Brescia, Italy, in 2019 under the supervision of Prof. [Antonio Visioli](https://antonio-visioli.unibs.it/) and Prof. [Manuel Beschi](https://cari.unibs.it/home-page).

 My main research interest is in motion planning in challenging scenarios (e.g., planning with unreliable models and human-robot collaboration) and human-aware decision making.

-Email: mfaroni&thinsp;[at]&thinsp;umich.edu
+Email: marco.faroni&thinsp;[at]&thinsp;polimi.it